 News

-The newly appointed Ambassador Extraordinary and Plenipotentiary of the Republic of Maldives to the Kingdom of Belgium, Her Excellency Geela Ali, presented her Letters of Credence to His Majesty King Philippe of Belgium.
-The ceremony took place earlier today at Château de Laeken in Brussels.
+The newly appointed Non-Resident Ambassador Extraordinary and Plenipotentiary of the Republic of Maldives to the Kingdom of the Netherlands, Her Excellency Geela Ali, presented her Letter of Credence to the King of the Netherlands, His Majesty King Willem-Alexander.
+The ceremony took place on 26 March 2025, at the Noordeinde Palace in The Hague.

 logo